unitymakesus/nchousing.org/wp-content/plugins/debug-objects/readme.txt

 === Debug Objects ===
 Contributors: Bueltge, inpsyde
 Donate link: http://bueltge.de/wunschliste/
-Tags: debug, sql, analyse, tuning, performance, database, queries, query, php, cron, cache Requires at least: 3.3
+Tags: debug, sql, analyse, tuning, performance, database, queries, query, php, cron, cache, woocommerce, role, capability Requires at least: 3.3
-Tested up to: 4.5
+Tested up to: 4.7.1
-Stable tag: 2.3.1
+Stable tag: 2.4.0

 The Plugin Debug Objects provides a large number of information: query, cache, cron, constants, hooks, functions and many more.

 == Description ==
 The Plugin Debug Objects provides the user, which has the appropriate rights, normally the administrator, a large number of information: query, cache, cron, constants, hooks, functions and many many more.
 Values and content get displayed at the frontend and backend of the blog, to analyze errors but also to better understand and develop with/for WordPress.